helloRupa/js-events/README.md

 someFunction(callbackFunction);
 ```

 The function we pass as an argument is called a callback function.
-The callback will then be called by the function it was passed into.
+The callback will then be called by the function it was passed to.
 For example, the code for someFunction might look a bit like this:
 ```
-function someFunction (callback) {
+function someFunction(callback) {
   // do some stuff here
   callback();
 }